 Mitigating Systems:

 The inspectors identified a violation of 10 CFR 50, Appendix B, Criterion XVI, "Corrective Action," for failure to promptly identify and correct seven deficient Okonite cable splices at Unit 1 that were required to be environmentally qualified (EQ).
-The cable splices were and EQ program deficiencies were addressed by the corrective action program.
+The cable splices were repaired, and EQ program deficiencies were addressed by the corrective action program.

+Perry – NCV 05000440/2012008-02 Green for failure to ensure design spray density was achieved for the Unit 1 Division 2 cable chase area.
+Specifically, the placement of spray nozzles for cable trays did not ensure that the design spray density specified by design calculations would be achieved.

+Grand Gulf – NCV 05000416/2015007-06 Green for failure to maintain and retrieve the cable tray overfill analysis for safety related cable tray 1BATNQ01.

 Multiple Examples of Cable Splices Inside Unit 1 Drywell That Were Not Environmentally Qualified: